 For animal care, this means that you will need to study hard to earn a new qualification and ensure that there are animal care jobs available in your area.
 Look into both part-time and full-time positions that you might find and the kind of workplaces where your new passion-driven career choices will take you.

-Finally, don't forget to compare the amount of money you will potentially make in your new career versus what you are making now.
-Many people stay in their current career because they can't afford to make a big change until they build up some household savings.
-If you are moving down from a high-paying role, you need to know if this change in career will also result in a household downsizing.
+Finally, don’t forget to compare the amount of money you will potentially make in your new career versus what you are making now.
+Many people stay in their current careers because they can’t afford to make a big change until they build up some household savings.
+If you are moving down from a high-paying role, you need to know if this change in your career will also result in household downsizing.